-1. A linked list is an ordered collection of elements called each of which has two parts:

-(1) part: Stores an ;

-(2) part: Stores a to the location of the

-.
-If there is no next element, then a special is used.
+- 1. A linked list is an ordered collection of elements called nodes each of which has two parts: - (1) Data part: Stores an element of the list; - (2) Next part: Stores a link (pointer) to the location of the node containing the next list element.
+If there is no next element, then a special null value is used.

-Also, we must keep track of the location of the first list element.

-This will be the , if the list is empty.
+Also, we must keep track of the location of the node storing the first list element, This will be the null value, if the list is empty.